Back

 The core principles of Agile

-The Agile methodology is a popular approach that focuses on flexibility, collaboration, and efficiency to deliver a quality software development project.
+The Agile methodology focuses on flexibility, collaboration, and efficiency to deliver a quality software development project.
 It is an iterative approach that also prioritizes user feedback and the ability to adapt to changing requirements.
 The Agile software development cycle can be broken down into the following six steps: concept, inception, iteration, release, maintenance, and retirement.

 Agile divides the project into small, manageable iterations or increments, typically lasting 2–4 weeks.
 This software development approach is widely adopted in the software industry and has also found application in other fields, such as project management, product development, and even non-software-related initiatives.
 Organizations often tailor the Agile principles to fit their specific needs.

-Here’s a scheme of how the Agile development methodology works:
+Here’s a scheme of how the Agile methodology works:

 A chart with the workflow of the Agile development methodology